 Most of us were raised on "blocked practice."
 You learn how to solve for "X," then you hammer out twenty problems solving for "X." It feels fast.
 It feels efficient.
 But it’s a trap.

-This creates an illusion of mastery.
+This creates a false sense of mastery.
 You aren’t actually learning how to solve a problem from scratch; you’re just repeating a pattern you saw thirty seconds ago.
-It’s like riding a bike with training wheels—you feel like you’re doing it, but the moment the wheels come off during an exam, you wobble.
+It’s like riding a bike with training wheels.
+You feel like you’re doing it, but the moment the wheels come off during an exam, you wobble.

 Interleaved practice flips the script.
 Instead of doing one skill at a time (AAA, BBB, CCC), you force your brain to switch gears constantly (ABC, BCA, CAB).

-When you interleave, you can't rely on "muscle memory" from the previous question.
+When you interleave, you cannot rely on muscle memory from the previous question.
 If Problem 1 is a trig identity and Problem 2 is a calculus derivative, your brain has to stop and ask: "Wait, what tools do I actually need for this?"
-That specific moment of confusion—choosing the right strategy—is the exact skill you need to survive a high-stakes exam.
+That specific moment of confusion, choosing the right strategy, is the skill you need for an exam.

 Blocked vs. Interleaved Practice: What the Data Says